Pride and the Stonewall Uprising: An Explainer

-What is PRIDE Month:
+What is Pride Month?

 Pride Month, celebrated in June, grew from “Gay Pride Day,” which initially was held the last Sunday in June to commemorate the Stonewall Uprising.

 Today, the actual day of tribute is fluid, much like gender and sexual orientation.
-The month features a range of Pride activities, including educational workshops, celebratory festivities and even memorials for LGBTIA+ community members lost to hate crimes and HIV/AIDS.
+The month features a range of Pride activities, including educational workshops, celebratory festivities and even memorials for LGBTQ+ community members lost to hate crimes and HIV/AIDS.

 What are some demographic trends among the LGBTQ+ community?